Scholarships in Public Administration

 Government Finance Officers Association of the United States and Canada

-The Government Finance Officers Association ("GFOA") offers the Public Employee Retirement Research and Administration Scholarship to full- or part-time graduate students studying public administration, business administration, finance, or social sciences.
-Citizens and permanent residents of the US and Canada are eligible to apply for $4,000 in funding.
+The Government Finance Officers Association (“GFOA”) offers the Public Employee Retirement Research and Administration Scholarship, for full- or part-time graduate students of public administration, business administration, finance, and social sciences.
+Citizens and permanent residents of the US and Canada are eligible to apply for $4,000 worth of annual funding.

-To be considered by the Scholarship Committee, applicants must submit a completed application form, college transcripts (both undergraduate and graduate), a resume, and a letter of recommendation from the applicant's dean or academic adviser.
-In addition, a statement setting out the applicant's plans for both graduate study and a career at the state or local government level is required.
+To be considered by the Scholarship Committee, applicants must each submit a completed application form, college transcripts (undergraduate and graduate), a resume, and a letter of recommendation from the applicant’s dean or academic adviser.
+In addition, a statement setting out the applicant’s plans for graduate study leading to a career in government is required.

 GFOA also offers the George A. Nielsen Public Investor Scholarship.
-One award in the amount of $5,000 or two in the amount of $2,500.00 each will be awarded to a local government or public sector employee planning on studying public administration, business administration, or finance at either the undergraduate or graduate level.
+One award worth $5,000, or two in the amount of $2,500.00 each, are awarded to local government or public sector employees studying public administration, business administration, or finance – at the undergraduate or graduate level.

-One year of service is required before being eligible to apply for this award.
-In addition all applicants must be recommended by their respective employers.
+One year of service is required before eligibility for Nielsen funding is instated.
+To qualify for the award, all applicants must be recommended by their respective employers.

 National Academy of Public Administration Herbert Roback Scholarship

-The Herbert Roback Scholarship is available to full-time students already enrolled in or about to enter a Master's Degree program in public administration, political science, and/or public and international affairs at one of the following institutions: New York University, any university in the area near Washington, D.C., CUNY, Albany/SUNY, Syracuse University, Princeton, and Brandeis University.
+The Herbert Roback Scholarship is available to full-time students already enrolled, or entering Master’s Degree programs related to public administration, political science, and international affairs.
+Awards are applied at institutions of higher education like: New York University, Albany/SUNY, Syracuse University, Princeton, and Brandeis University.

-Each institution is invited to nominate applicants for one of two $7,500.00 awards.
-Applicants are required to submit official transcripts, a resume, two letters of recommendation, and a personal statement detailing the applicant's career aspirations.
+Each institution is invited to nominate candidates for the two $7,500.00 awards.
+Applicants are required to submit official transcripts, resumes, two letters of recommendation, and a personal statement detailing the applicant’s career aspirations.

 University of Alaska Anchorage American Society of Public Administration Scholarship

-Students enrolled in the Master of Public Administration program of University of Alaska Anchorage or University of Alaska Southeast who have distinguished themselves academically are eligible to apply for this scholarship.
-A GPA of 3.0 or higher for incoming students and at least 3.5 for current students is required.
+Students enrolled in the Master of Public Administration program at University of Alaska Anchorage or University of Alaska Southeast, who have distinguished themselves academically, are eligible to apply for academic scholarships.
+A GPA of 3.0 or higher is required for incoming students, and GPA standards of at least 3.5 apply to currently enrolled students.

-Both U.S. and foreign students can apply; preference will be given to University of Alaska students, however.
-Official transcripts, a resume, two letters of recommendation, a list of community/extracurricular activities undertaken, and a personal essay must be submitted for consideration by all applicants.
+U.S. and foreign students are eligible to apply; but preference for landing awards is given to University of Alaska students.
+Official transcripts, a resume, two letters of recommendation, a list of extracurricular activities undertaken, and a personal essay must be submitted by each applicant.

 Long Island University Health Care and Public Administration Program Undergraduate Scholarship

-Applicants must be recommended by their high school or college counsellor/academic adviser and submit a brief statement outlining how these monies will assist them in pursing their educational goals and explaining why they should be considered for a scholarship.
+Successful applicants are recommended by their high school or college counsellors and academic advisers.
+Candidates are each required to submit a brief statement outlining how the funding will assist them in their educational pursuits.
+Educational goals and career aspirations should be included in the essay content.

 Portland State University, College of Urban and Public Affairs American Public Works Association Michael Linberg Scholarship

-A $2,000 scholarship is available for US citizens studying for a Master's Degree in Public Administration with a particular interest in Public Works Administration.
-Financial need as well as academic achievement are taken into account when selecting scholarship recipients.
+A $2,000 scholarship is available for U.S. citizens enrolled at Portland State, in pursuit of a Master’s Degree in Public Administration, with a particular emphasis on Public Works Administration.
+Financial need, as well as academic achievement, are taken into account when selecting scholarship recipients.

-Interested persons will include the following information with their application in order to be considered: GPA, three letters of recommendation, a resume, and information about career goals and community/school involvement.
+The following information is required for application: GPA, three letters of recommendation, a resume, and information about career goals and community involvement.